WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/introduction/policy/index.md

 	- The final <mark>10</mark> points of each project are determined by overall code quality, including code readability, proper variable names, and comments when necessary.

+## Homework

+	- Homework is mandatory.

+	- Homework is calculated as ten percent of your overall grade.

+	- You are allowed to skip one homework assignment without affecting your grade.

+	- Homework is graded as Pass/Fail.

+	- You must turn in all homework to receive full credit.

 ## Submission Policy

 - Students are required to submit all projects using the submission form provided by the instructors.